mpcjanssen/simpletask-android/src/main/assets/javascript.md

 Notes
 -----

-* One run of the filter over all tasks, uses a single evaluation context, so any other global state is retained from task to task.
+* One run of the filter over all tasks uses a single evaluation context, so any other global state is retained from task to task.
 * The script is run for every task when displaying it, so make sure it's fast.
-Doing to much work in the Javascript will make Simpletask crawl.
+Doing too much work in the script will make Simpletask crawl.
+* Any ANR reports where the script is set in the filter will have a high chance of being ignored. _With great power comes great responsibility_.